 The Importance of Sustainability in Cannabis

-Most cannabis business applications request assessments of the electrical usage projected by the applicant, and attestations from the municipality that the electrical usage can be acquired into the electrical grid.
-Emerging markets have done their research and are observing what mature members of the industry have purported in terms of electrical and energy usage.
-In Colorado, it’s been reported by CPR News through the Denver Department of Public Health and Environment that indoor cannabis cultivation uses approximately four percent of the entire City of Denver’s allowable electricity.
-With these considerations in mind, states and municipalities are now considering and drafting regulations that would limit the amount of electricity permitted for use by cannabis cultivators.
-Some municipalities also require businesses to offset their energy consumption by use of renewable energy and other approved initiatives.
+Cannabis business applications request the projected assessments of the electrical usage.
+Emerging markets also observe what mature industry members have purported in terms of electrical and energy usage.
+States and municipalities are currently drafting regulations that would limit the amount of electricity permitted for cannabis cultivators.
+Some municipalities require businesses to offset their energy consumption by using renewable energy and other approved initiatives.

 Plastic and Waste